15 Powerful Gambling Tips That Actually Work

-So if you are playing the slots, pick the game that pays 4,000 max credits instead of the game that pays 10,000 max credits.
-Your chances of winning are better with the smaller payoffs.
-This is due to a low variance in the game design.
+While I don’t think that is always necessary, it could be worth considering.
+For instance, pick the game that pays 4,000 max credits instead of the one that pays 10,000 max credits.
+Again, your chances of winning are better with the smaller payoffs due to lower variance in the game design.

 3. Make Smaller Bets

-Unless the rules of the game make it more likely that you’ll win by betting more there is no reason to “bet more to win more”.
+Unless the rules of the game make it more likely that you’ll win by betting more, there is no reason to “bet more to win more.”
 Your chances of winning or losing are the same regardless of whether you bet $1 or $100.
 But you have more chances to win or lose when you bet $1 than when you bet $100.

 Some people sneer at the idea of playing small wagers.
-Ignore them.
-If they don’t do the math and see that they can stay in the game longer with small bets that is their mistake.
+Ignore them if they don’t do the math and see that they can stay in the game longer with small bets; that is their mistake.

 4. Play the Short Odds, Not the Long Odds

-The same principle holds true in table games and slot games.
+The same principle holds in table games and slot games.
 In blackjack, for example, experienced players don’t like to be dealt a 15 or 16 in their hand.
 The chances of winning are less than if they are dealt an 18.
 And you can always hit on an 11 or less.

 5. Don’t Bet on the House Edge

-They want you to pick games that are less likely to take your money through the basic rules.
+They want you to pick games less likely to take your money through the basic rules.
 It’s still your responsibility to play wisely.
-Although some slot machines have a theoretical return to player that approaches the RTP of blackjack and baccarat most slot machines still have worse percentages.
+Although some slot machines have a theoretical return to player that approaches the RTP of blackjack and baccarat, most slot machines still have worse percentages.

-When your cards have a low probability of winning it’s better to get back half your bet than to hope that the dealer will magically go bust.
+When your cards have a low probability of winning, it’s better to get back half your bet than hoping the dealer will magically go bust.
 The best surrender rule is the early surrender, where you can fold before the dealer checks for a natural; unfortunately, most casinos now seem to favor the Late Surrender, where the dealer takes your bet if he has a natural.

 6. Stay with Pass or Don’t Pass in Craps